THE TIKKUN PATH™ MANIFESTO

 And I was still running.

 My advisor in that fellowship was a soft-voiced older man named Reverend Charlie Kessler.
-He had a wide smile and knowing eyes in his tweed jacket.
+He had a wide smile with big white teeth and knowing eyes in his tweed jacket.
 One afternoon, he sat across from me and said:

 I sat there in silence for a while.